SardulDhyani/Github-Finder/README.md

-#Github Finder
+# Github Finder
-A simple JavaScript application which uses github api to fetch github users and their repositories
+A simple JavaScript application which uses GitHub API to fetch GitHub users and their repositories

-#Languages Used
+# Languages Used
 HTML and JavaScript

-I have used Bootswatch custom theme you can use any other styling it depends upon you, you just have to replace imports from index.html file.
+I have used the Bootswatch custom theme you can use any other styling it depends upon you, you just have to replace imports from the index.html file.

-Please create your own api key and replace dummy client id and key with your own client id and api key.
+Please create your API key and replace the dummy client id and key with your client id and API key.

+This application was built during Learning JavaScript from "The modern JavaScript" course offered by Brad Traversy